quicwg/base-drafts/draft-ietf-quic-transport.md

 that an unused connection ID will be available to the peer when sending a response.

-## Initiation
+## Initiating Path Validation

 To initiate path validation, an endpoint sends a PATH_CHALLENGE frame containing a random payload on the path to be validated.

-An endpoint MAY send additional PATH_CHALLENGE frames to handle packet loss.
+An endpoint MAY send multiple PATH_CHALLENGE frames to guard against packet loss.
 An endpoint SHOULD NOT send a PATH_CHALLENGE more frequently than it would an Initial packet, ensuring that connection migration is no more load on a new path than establishing a new connection.

 The endpoint MUST use fresh random data in every PATH_CHALLENGE frame so that it can associate the peer's response with the causative PATH_CHALLENGE.

-## Response
+## Path Validation Responses

-On receiving a PATH_CHALLENGE frame, an endpoint MUST respond immediately by echoing the data contained in the PATH_CHALLENGE frame in a PATH_RESPONSE frame, with the following stipulation.
-Since a PATH_CHALLENGE might be sent from a spoofed address, an endpoint MAY limit the rate at which it sends PATH_RESPONSE frames and MAY silently discard PATH_CHALLENGE frames that would cause it to respond at a higher rate.
+On receiving a PATH_CHALLENGE frame, an endpoint MUST respond immediately by echoing the data contained in the PATH_CHALLENGE frame in a PATH_RESPONSE frame.
+However, because a PATH_CHALLENGE might be sent from a spoofed address, an endpoint MUST limit the rate at which it sends PATH_RESPONSE frames and MAY silently discard PATH_CHALLENGE frames that would cause it to respond at a higher rate.

-To ensure that packets can be both sent to and received from the peer, the PATH_RESPONSE MUST be sent on the same path as the triggering PATH_CHALLENGE: from the same local address on which the PATH_CHALLENGE was received, to the same remote address from which the PATH_CHALLENGE was received.
+To ensure that packets can be both sent to and received from the peer, the PATH_RESPONSE MUST be sent on the same path as the triggering PATH_CHALLENGE.
+That is, from the same local address on which the PATH_CHALLENGE was received, to the same remote address from which the PATH_CHALLENGE was received.

-## Completion
+## Successful Path Validation

 A new address is considered valid when a PATH_RESPONSE frame is received containing data that was sent in a previous PATH_CHALLENGE.
 Receipt of an